PaulvdDool/shopify-nextjs-prisma-app/README.md

+# Do not use this branch, this is a backup of my dev branch and things will change

+---

 # Shopify Next.js x Prisma Boilerplate

 An embedded app starter template to get up and ready with Shopify app development with Next.js and Prisma.